SergeyMi37/SSH-for-IRIS-container/README.md

 ~~~
 To react to some security concerns there is also a Dockerfile.soft that follows
 default recommendations and requires addional actions after container start.
-To activate SSH you have to run __docker exec -it -u root ssh /sshstart.sh__
+To activate SSH you have to run "docker exec -it -u root ssh /sshstart.sh"
 In addition you have to setup user passwords manually as found in Ubuntu docu.
 ~~~
 This project is based on templates for InterSystems ObjectScript Github repository.